 Oxford Graduate Music: Application timetable and funding information

-The major deadline for applications for graduate Music courses at Oxford in the 2017 admissions round is noon (UK Time) on Friday, 20 January 2017.
-Interviews, usually only for those applying for the DPhil programme, will take place during Hilary Term, with the bulk of interviews taking place in the week starting Monday, 6 February, 2017.
+Interviews, usually only for those applying for the DPhil programme, will take place during Hilary Term, with the bulk of interviews taking place in the week starting Monday, 5 February, 2018.
 Some interviews will make use of Skype.
-If you are going to be invited for an interview you will be contacted by the Academic Administrator, Alec Sims.
+If you are going to be invited for an interview you will be contacted by the Academic Administrator.

 Any remaining funding capacity will be used to fund incoming MSt or MPhil students, or existing doctoral students who are not currently funded.
 These remaining funds will be limited to Home/EU applicants only, and the Faculty will award them based on academic merit.

 One such opportunity is an AHRC-funded DPhil studentship based at the Faculty of Music of Oxford University and St Anne’s College, in collaboration with the Academy of Ancient Music.
 The doctoral project is intended to provide a new context for understanding Beethoven’s orchestral output (not limited to symphonies) through a new focus on appropriate 18th and early 19th repertoire.

 Home/EU applicants to Masters courses may also be eligible to apply for additional awards based both on financial need and academic merit.
 Any such awards will be made by the Faculty in consultation with the Humanities Division.
 Information about further bursaries can be found here.

 Some Colleges have specific awards available, although in almost all cases the Faculty will recommend a student for these and the student will, if successful, become a member of the college in question, even if they did not specify that College in their original application.
 Colleges known to have or have had such awards include Linacre, Christ Church, St Cross, and St Catherine’s.